MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 Where classical bits hold a single binary value such as a 0 or 1, the state of a [qubit](xref:microsoft.quantum.glossary#qubit) can be in a **superposition** of 0 and 1.
-Conceptually, a qubit can be thought of as a direction in an abstract space (also known as a vector).
+Conceptually, the state of a qubit can be thought of as a direction in an abstract space (also known as a vector).
 A qubit can be in any of the possible directions.
 The two **classical states** are the two directions; representing 100% chance of measuring 0 and 100% chance of measuring 1.